Birch tar: benefits, harm, application

 - 1 glass of milk (homemade);

-It is very simple to prepare it.
+It is very simple to prepare.
 The milk is heated on the stove and tar is added to it.
-Stir everything well.
+Everything should be mixed well.

-It is necessary to take the drug one hour before meals three times a day.
+The drug must be taken an hour before meals three times a day.

-Birch tar soap is the first remedy in the fight against corns.
+Birch tar soap is the first remedy in the fight against calluses.
 All you need to do is apply a small amount to the inflamed area.
-By morning, the corn will heal.
+By morning the callus will heal.